Sport in Sheffield: Ice hockey

 Sheffield Steelers are an ice hockey team who play their home matches at Sheffield Arena.
-They were formed in 1991 and rapidly rose up the leagues to the British Hockey League Premier Division (now called the Elite Ice Hockey League).
-They then won the championship in their second season and again in their third.
-In total, they have won the league title 9 times, the British playoffs 10 times, and the challenge cup tournament 5 times, amongst other trophies.
+They were formed in 1991 and rapidly rose up the leagues to the British Hockey League Premier Division which folded at the end of 1995–96 season.
+Next was the Superleague (ISL) which formed in the 1996–97 season folding at the end of 2002-03 season.
+And finally the Elite Ice Hockey League (EIHL) founded at the start of 2003–04 season the league still exists now.
+They won the championship (playoffs) in their second season and again in their third.
+In total, they have won the league title 10 times, the British playoffs 11 times, and the challenge cup tournament 6 times, amongst other trophies.
 They are arguably one of the most successful ice hockey teams in the UK.
-The Steelers have competed in the Champions Hockey League twice (2015–16 and 2016–17), a tournament in which the best European teams are chosen to play in.
+The Steelers have competed in the Champions Hockey League three times (2015-16, 2016-17 and 2024–25), a tournament in which the best European teams qualify to compete in.
+In the Elite Ice Hockey League regular season champions qualify.

 The city also has several other ice hockey teams (in fact, Sheffield has more senior-level ice hockey teams than any other UK city).
-The Sheffield Steeldogs play in the second-tier National Ice Hockey League and the Sheffield Senators and Sheffield Spartans played in the third-tier National Ice Hockey League North 1.
-The Sheffield Shadows compete in the Women's Premier League and the Sheffield Ice Tigers play recreational level hockey.
+The Sheffield Steeldogs (owned by the Steelers) play in the second-tier National Ice hockey League and the Sheffield Senators and Sheffield Spartans played in the third-tier National Ice Hockey League North 1.
+The Sheffield Shadows compete in the Women's national ice hockey league Division 1 Premier League and the Sheffield Ice Tigers play recreational level hockey.

 The Sheffield Ice Hockey Academy also are based in Sheffield, and play out of IceSheffield, competing in the EIHA Junior North Leagues at U9, U11, U13, U15, U18, and U20, and usually enters a second team at each possible age group in the 2nd North division.
 The academy consistently develops and attracts top end talent, and have won many league and national titles.
 They have had one player, Liam Kirk, become the first (and only) born and trained British player to be drafted into the NHL, when he was drafted in the NHL Entry Draft 189th overall in 2018 by the Arizona Coyotes.